kagemusha/crambear/README.md

 ## The App

 Crambear is a flash-cards app.
-It will allow you to create cards sets and cards, and label your cards.
-You can study sets or subsets based on labels.
+It will allow you to create cards sets and cards, and tag your cards.
+You can study sets or subsets based on tags.
 At some point maybe we may add performance stats.

 ### Data Model